-Pain with bowel movements can tight pelvic floor, hemorrhoids, or anal fissures.
+Pain with bowel movements can be a tight pelvic floor, hemorrhoids, or anal fissures.

-Chronic constipation can be aa prolapse, tight pelvic floor, dyssynergic defecation.
+Chronic constipation can be Aa prolapse, tight pelvic floor, or dyssynergic defecation.

 Pain with sitting and sensitivity on the vulva can be vulvodynia, which is pain to non-painful stimuli.
 This is similar to pudendal neuralgia in that it is a nerve dysfunction, however the presentation and causes are different.